auranic/ClinTrajan/tutorial/tutorial.md

 1. [Quantification of the data]()
 2. [Application of ElPiGraph]() and  [downstream analyses]()

 Here we illustrate only the most basic analysis steps using the [dataset of myocardial infarction complications]().
 In order to follow the tutorial, one has to download the [ClinTrajan git](https://github.com/auranic/ClinTrajan) and unpack locally.
-The easiest way is to run the tutorial is to run the code through the [short ClinTrajan tutorial Jupyter notebook](ClinTrajan_tutorial_short.ipynb).
+The easiest way is to run the tutorial is to run the code through [this ClinTrajan tutorial Jupyter notebook](../ClinTrajan_tutorial.ipynb).
 Alternatively, one can copy-paste and run the commands in any convinient Python environment.

 There exists also [complete Jupyter notebooks](), allowing one to reproduce all the analysis steps reported in the [ClinTrajan manuscript](https://arxiv.org/abs/2007.03788).